MoritzKn/experiments-with-code-gen-and-switch-perf/README.md

 41210600 checks
 ```

-Run on an Apple M1.
+Benchmarked on an Apple M1.

 ## Shouldn't Compilers Just Optimizes This?